eddLai/Exoskeleton-Control-Note/Comparison between EMD and Transforms.md

 ## Is Possible to combine DWT and EMD?

 ---
-## Noise problem of EMG, and EMD solution
+## Noise problem of EMG, EMD solution
 [5] 理想情況："If the type of noise(例如統計特性) present in a signal is known a priori(先驗已知) then optimal filters, e.g. the Wiener filter, may be applied to attenuate its presence."

 common LPD filter Usui and Amido:
 $$y_k=\sum_{n=1}^N(x_{k+n}-x_{k-n})$$
 ,N will determine the cut-off frequency

+: signal decomposition, detail coefficients thresh olding and signal reconstruction